 Opening ceremonies begin on Monday April 9, 2018, however we will be offering early registration and an evening activity on Sunday April 8, 2018 to accommodate those travelling and arriving early.

 Do I need a visa to enter Canada?

 To find out whether you need an eTA or Visa and for more information on the process of applying for one please visit here.

 How do I get a hotel room?

-Hotel reservations will be available for all delegates here once registration opens on April 3, 2017.
+Hotel reservations are available online here.
 We have worked with hotels in downtown London to bring you the best prices.

 Where will the summit be held?

 The summit will be held at the LCC in downtown London.

 What airport should I fly into?